 c) Questions

-The continual process of peer review at the heart of OSM lowers research waste by making it less likely that unproductive research lines will be followed.
-In Series 1, a significant debate arose about a potential weakness of the molecules lurking behind an otherwise impressive performance at killing the parasite.
-The debate, started by a spontaneous contribution from a world expert in the field and subsequently recorded on YouTube, led to research effort on the series being scaled back significantly.
-This decision saved considerable resources that would have been expended had the research been behind closed doors.
-The peer review has also saved resources when it has been noted by an onlooker that a molecule currently being planned for laboratory, can instead be purchased.
+The continual process of peer review at the heart of OSM lowers research waste by making it less likely that unproductive research lines will be pursued.
+In Series 1, a significant debate around a potential molecular liability started spontaneously following a comment from a world expert in the field.
+The debate was subsequently recorded on YouTube and eventually led to research effort on the series being scaled back, thereby saving time and considerable resources.
+Peer review has also saved resources when it has been noted that a molecule currently being planned for synthesis can instead be purchased cheaply.

 d) Design

-The technical and infrastructure needs of OSM are publicly debated.
-It would be efficient for the platform to “perceive” the molecule a scientist is working on and automatically connect that person to other scientists working on that same molecule.
-This need was discussed, planned and proposed in a published research paper that can now act as a proposal for funds.5
+The technical and infrastructure needs of OSM are continuously debated.
+It would be more efficient for the platform to “perceive” the molecule a scientist is working on and automatically connect that person to other scientists working on that same molecule.
+This need has already been discussed, planned and proposed in a published research paper that can now serve as a proposal for funds.5

 e) Publication

-The paper describing Series 1 was published alongside a considerable volume of supporting data that included compressed versions of all laboratory notebooks that can be browsed, allowing individual experiments to be seen and reused.
-The current writing of a paper on Series 4 involves assigning tasks to contributors, allowing federated contributions from everyone and employing Github as a public fileshare system.
-This increases efficiency by allowing continual peer review during writing and the rapid identification of weaknesses in the paper.
+The paper describing Series 1 was published alongside a considerable volume of supporting data and compressed versions of laboratory notebooks, all of which can be browsed, searched, and reused.
+The current writing of a paper on Series 4 has involved assigning tasks to contributors, allowing federated contributions from everyone, and employing Github as a public filesharing system.6 This increases efficiency by allowing continual peer review during writing and the rapid identification of weaknesses in the paper.

 3) Describe how the initiative might potentially be scaled up

 a) A Broader Movement.
 OSM has contributed significant evidence that there is major social enthusiasm and support for approaches to new medicines that are transparent and distributed.
 Scale-up requires more funding of the project core, which will allow more contributions from the community to be folded in to a unified project output.
-Greater funding to the project core requires clarity on the economics of whether an open source medicine can make it to market, which has yet to happen.
-To devise a route to this precedent a broader open source pharma movement has been created, of which OSM is a part, to explore, and then attempt, new ways of creating a scaled-up model that is able to compete with the traditional pharmaceutical industry.6 One of the possibilities, for example, is to make use of market exclusivity (granted to new medicines) to allow investments to be recouped before a medicine goes generic; using market exclusivity would be compatible with complete transparency in the R&D.
+Greater funding to the project core requires clarity on the economics of whether an open source medicine can make it to market, which has still yet to happen.
+To devise a route to this precedent, a broader open source pharma movement has been created (of which OSM is a part) to explore new ways of creating a scaled-up model that is able to compete with the traditional pharmaceutical industry.7 One of the possibilities is to make use of market exclusivity (granted to new medicines) to allow investments to be recouped before a medicine goes generic; using market exclusivity would be compatible with complete transparency in the R&D.

-With this increase in core funding comes a better marshaling of community resources through a pyramid of mentors and mentees, while retaining contributors’ freedom to act.
+With increased core funding comes a better marshaling of community resources through a matrix of mentors and mentees, along with retention of contributors’ freedom to act.
 Such systems have been seen in software development, where core industry funding has led to large-scale open source software projects delivering market-leading products (e.g., Google core funding of the Chrome open source community).

 b) Welcoming of Others.
-OSM is covered by the Creative Commons CC-BY licence, meaning everything it generates may be used by anyone else for any purpose, including to make money, provided the consortium is appropriately cited.
-This retains the widest possible use and discoverability of the discoveries while maintaining the possibility of a commercial body taking a discovery through to market if that is the most efficient way to help patients.
+OSM is covered by the Creative Commons CC-BY license, meaning everything it generates may be used by anyone else for any purpose, including making money, provided the consortium is appropriately cited.
+This retains the widest possible use and discoverability of the discoveries while maintaining the possibility of a commercial body taking a discovery through to market.

 4) Provide a justified estimate of the potential reduction in research waste that the initiative might achieve.